ericperko/ericperko.com/content/cv.markdown

 ### Publications
 * E. Perko, *Precision Navigation for Indoor Mobile Robots*, M.S.
 Thesis, (in progress, 2011)
 * T. Yanick, E. Perko and W. Newman, *Comparison of Control Methods for a Smart Wheelchair*, (in progress, to be submitted to IROS 2011)
+* C. Rockey, E. Perko and W. Newman, *Comparison of Laser Scanner Performance for Indoor Environments*, (in progress, to be submitted to IROS 2011)

 ### Teaching Experience